arrow-kt/arrow-website/content/learn/coroutines/resource-safety.md

 ## Conclusion

-[Resource] guarantee that their release finalizers are always invoked in the correct order when an exception is raised or the [kotlinx.coroutines.Job] is running gets canceled.
+[Resource](https://arrow-kt.github.io/arrow/arrow-fx-coroutines/arrow.fx.coroutines/-resource/index.html) guarantee that their release finalizers are always invoked in the correct order when an exception is raised or the [kotlinx.coroutines.Job](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) is running gets canceled.

-To achieve this [Resource] ensures that the `acquire` & `release` step are [NonCancellable].
+To achieve this [Resource](https://arrow-kt.github.io/arrow/arrow-fx-coroutines/arrow.fx.coroutines/-resource/index.html) ensures that the `acquire` & `release` step are [NonCancellable](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-non-cancellable/).
 If a cancellation signal, or an exception is received during `acquire`, the resource is assumed to not have been acquired and thus will not trigger the release function.
  => Any composed resources that are already acquired they will be guaranteed to release as expected.